-In this webinar, we will follow a case study of a poor performer and which approaches worked and which failed and why.
+In this webinar, we will follow a case study of a poor performer and which approaches worked and which failed, and why.
 The focus will be on each of us who has a poor performer and what we need to do differently.
-The basics of great management are universal and applying these in the case of a poor performer are critical.
+The basics of great management are universal and applying these in the case of a poor performer is critical.
 With persistence, poor performance can be turned around.
 When it cannot learn to help the person identify talents, which can be applied somewhere else.

 In this webinar you will learn how to: